markbailey0356/rock-paper-scissors/README.md

   a class called `.show` to make the element opaque (`opacity: 1`).
 The issue was that this class needed to be added after the element had already been displayed by the browser in the default transparent state.
 Therefore, the `.show` class needed to be added after a short delay using a `setTimeout` call-back.
+* I wanted the game frame to have a max-width and we placed with a small left margin, but I wanted it to be centered (`margin: 0 auto`) when the window's width got too small.
+I found that this could be done by setting the `min-width` property of the body accordingly and then setting the frame to be `margin: 0 auto`.